msanatan/msanatan.github.io/source/_posts/2019/thoughts-after-making-my-first-godot-game.md

 [Godot](https://godotengine.org/) is a 2D and 3D game engine that has been on my radar for quite some time.
 Reviews for it are mostly positive, the scripting language is similar to Python (yay), and it's open source.

-The open source bit is pretty cool not just for philosophical reasons, it reduces your cost of development.
+The open source bit is pretty cool not just for philosophical reasons.
+It reduces your cost of development.
 For those living in countries with currencies weaker than USD, what may be a low monthly subscription or generous revenue cap still makes a sizeable dent in disposable income.

-This post is just a write up on what I liked about Godot, what I didn't like about Godot, and whatever interesting experiences came up while creating my first game.
+This post is just a write up on what I liked about Godot, what I didn't like about Godot; all the interesting experiences that came up while creating my first game.

-I haven't used Godot before attempting this game.
-Figuring out a structured way to learn the engine was the first step.
+To start this journey, I first determined a structured way to learn the engine.

 ## Learning Path

 I'm a web developer, hence why most of my previous ventures into game development have come through [Phaser](https://phaser.io/).
 I did tutorials for Unity and Unreal before, but those were a couple of years back so using Godot felt as close to a brand new experience as it could have been.

-As with most new Godot users, my journey began with their [getting started](https://docs.godotengine.org/en/3.1/getting_started/step_by_step/index.html) guide.
+As with most new Godot users, my starting point was their [getting started](https://docs.godotengine.org/en/3.1/getting_started/step_by_step/index.html) guide.
 I read everything from the introduction to my first Godot game tutorial.
 It's necessary reading to get an understanding of the engine's design and key features.
 Admittedly, it took me a while to truly understand all the information.

 I enjoyed the tutorial game that was created, it's casual enough to be fun.
-The export section also shows you how to make it Android friendly - you create an app in your first try!
+The export section also shows you how to make it Android friendly - you create an app on your first try!

-However, after finishing that game I did not feel confident enough to go on my project.
-Even after looking at the simple example [projects created by the Godot team](https://github.com/godotengine/godot-demo-projects), I felt as if I needed more of a guiding hand.
+However, after finishing that game I did not feel confident enough to go on a project of my own.
+Even after looking at the [example games created by the Godot team](https://github.com/godotengine/godot-demo-projects), I felt as if I needed a guiding hand.

 ### Blogs and YouTube Videos